noris-network/cuegen/README.md

-> *If CUE and creating k8s resources with CUE is new to you, the [CUE homepage][CUE], the [k8s tutorial][k8stut], as well as [examples][eg] in this repository are good starting points.*
+> *If CUE and creating k8s resources with CUE is new to you, the [CUE homepage][CUE], the [k8s tutorial][k8stut], as well as [examples][eg] in this repository (in that order) are good starting points.*

 ## Table of Contents
   * [Features](#features)